xiangruipuzhao/libastro-cal/README.md

 * faraco <skelic3@gmail.com>

 ## License
-This project is licensed under the GPL3 License - see the LICENSE file for details.
+This project is licensed under the GPL3 License and the original algorithms implementation was derived from astro-rust project under MIT license - see the LICENSE file for more details.